-I stood in the baby section of Walmart today in celebration of Josiah Day (see links below) and while my original plan was to grab a package of diapers, maybe even some wipes (trying to play it safe), I accidentally went one aisle too far and found myself in the baby shoes/socks aisle.
+Today, I stood in the baby section to celebrate Josiah Day.
+My original plan was to grab a package of diapers, maybe even some wipes (trying to play it safe), but I accidentally went one aisle too far and found myself in the baby shoes/socks aisle.
 Sigh.
 There is something about tiny baby socks that make my heart ache something fierce.
-But before I could turn around in order to avoid a complete meltdown, these adorable newborn camouflage shoes caught my eye and I was swooning immediately over them.
-I can’t even tell you how many times I picked them up, wiped a tear, put them down, wiped another tear, to only pick them back up and wipe away more tears.
+But before I could turn around to avoid a complete meltdown, these adorable newborn camouflage shoes caught my eye, and I was swooning immediately over them.
+I can’t even tell you how many times I picked them up, wiped a tear, put them down, wiped another tear, only to pick them back up and wipe away more tears.

-Every part of me wanted to buy them and snap a cutsie picture to post on my Waiting for Baby Bird Facebook page with an encouraging “put your faith in action” caption underneath in honor of today.
+Every part of me wanted to buy them and snap a cute picture to post on my Facebook page with an encouraging “put your faith in action” caption underneath.
 But I couldn’t.
 Because honestly, every time I buy something boyish due to my belief that God has promised me a son, I get scared.
 I can’t help but think…

 What if I heard Him wrong?

 But at the same time, something deep within me kept nudging me to buy the shoes.
 I kept hearing a whisper say, “Go for it!”
 And so reluctantly, I hid them underneath the lettuce in my shopping cart and proceeded to the front of the store.
 I kept telling myself and God all the way to the checkout lane that I couldn’t do this!
 After all, my reputation is at stake!
 I don’t want to look like a fool!
 But that’s when the story of Shadrach, Meshach, and Abednego flashed in my mind.
 In faith, these three men put their reputations on the line when they boldly proclaimed God would save them from the fiery furnace.
 But in reality, all the pressure wasn’t on those three men as everyone watched and waited for the outcome.